rundeck/docs/docs/manual/projects/node-execution/powershell.md

 http://support.rundeck.com/customer/en/portal/articles/1939728-powershell-plugins)
 --->

-These plugins are only applicable to Rundeck Enterprise deployments on Windows Servers.
+These plugins are only applicable to Process Automation deployments on Windows Servers.

 There are two plugins:

 - **File Copier**: Copies files to the remote node for execution by the Node Executor.
-This plugin would be used to execute any Script steps in your workflows, or to copy your own files stored on the Rundeck Enterprise host.
+This plugin would be used to execute any Script steps in your workflows, or to copy your own files stored on the Process Automation host.
 - **Node Executor**: Executes the command and script steps.

 The plugins can be enabled in the Project Configuration page by selecting the PowerShell Node Executor and PowerShell File Copier as the default Node Executor and File Copiers.